HallenWeaver/go-rest-api-example/README.md

 ## Future Plans

-* Create integration with a remote PostgreSQL database;
+* Create integration with a remote MongoDB database;
 * Add login and token validation (Any given user can only access their characters);
 * Deploy API;
 * Add rate limiting capabilities;
-* Create Postman collection and add example requests;